Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + g.
 Ability to appoint a liaison to assist, with the Executive Board’s approval.

-#### K. Failure to meet these expectations and chairmen may result in being sent to the Standards Board or removal from the chair position.
+#### K. Failure to meet these expectations may result in being sent to the Standards Board or removal from the chair position.

 ### Section 1.04 - Committees